 15. Scientists pulled off a great sea turtle egg evacuation.

 After the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, scientists were concerned that sea turtles hatching on the Gulf beaches of Alabama and northern Florida would swim out into deadly oil.
 They launched a massive relocation effort, moving 28,000 eggs between June 25 and August 18 to Kennedy Space Center on Florida's east coast.
 (The eggs were shipped via FedEx.)
 The rescue succeeded; in July, August and September, 14,000 hatchlings—mostly loggerheads—were released into the Atlantic Ocean.

 Fibropapillomatosis is a chronic and often lethal tumor-forming disease in sea turtles.
 Recent research suggests that FP occurs more frequently in green sea turtles that forage in waters subject to eutrophication, or an increase in organic matter that leads to algal blooms.
 Stormwater run-off and other human activities contribute to eutrophication.

-17. They eat a lot of plastic.
+18. Sea turtles eat a lot of plastic.

-19. Volunteers help save them
+19. Volunteers help save sea turtles.

 Sea turtle conservation projects around the world rely on volunteers to help patrol nesting beaches, move eggs into protected corrals, and monitor the release of hatchlings.
 Volunteers generally commit for at least two weeks, stay in tents or cabins, and enjoy communal meals.